 Keep your presentations simple and accessible offline during AND after the fact.

-And again (like our point about creating a meeting agenda), ensure slide decks are available locally to each participant.
+And again (like our point about creating a virtual meeting agenda), ensure slide decks are available locally to each participant.
 Meetings sometimes run quickly and if someone wants to quickly look back at a previous slide, they should be able to do so without halting the meeting for everyone else.

 If you’re using a virtual meeting app to supplement your meeting, this is a great place to upload your presentation slides and materials.
 Participants can follow along at their own pace.

-Don’t be shy about using icebreakers.
+Don’t be shy about using icebreakers for a virtual meeting.

 There are several variables that come into play here.
 Level of formality, duration of the meeting, comfortability with other participants, stress, and any number of external factors may encourage or discourage the use of icebreakers in your meeting.

-If you’re running a small team meeting — business as usual — then, by all means, let everyone loosen up a bit and start the meeting off on a good foot with some casual conversation or icebreakers.
-If you’re running a board meeting or a shareholder meeting, on the other hand, it goes without saying that business comes first.
+If you’re running a small virtual team meeting — business as usual — then, by all means, let everyone loosen up a bit and start the meeting off on a good foot with some casual conversation or icebreakers.
+If you’re running a board meeting or a virtual shareholder meeting, on the other hand, it goes without saying that business comes first.
 That doesn’t mean you should conduct the meeting like a robot, but be sensible and have balance.

 Assign a leader, facilitator, or moderator.